dora-team/dora.dev/hugo/content/research/ai/adopt-gen-ai/index.md

 * [Read more about how to transform your organization](/guides/devops-culture-transform/) for perspective into the importance of ensuring teams have the tools and resources to do their job, and of making good use of their skills and abilities.
 * Read about strategies the DORA team has identified for [ensuring AI amplifies developer value](/research/ai/value-of-development-work/).
 This article provides further guidance for  ensuring job satisfaction and productivity among developers.
 * [Join the dora.community](https://dora.community) to share your approaches and learn about how other organizations are encouraging their developers to adopt AI.

+### Notes on method

+This research was conducted via a survey that included [questions about AI adoption](/research/ai/questions/).
+We obtained 1000 responses from developer and developer-adjacent roles.

+Data was analyzed using a Bayesian regression model to quantify the effect of various AI adoption strategies on team-level AI usage.
+AI usage was measured as a self-reported percentage of team work supported by AI over the past three months.

+The adoption strategies were measured using Likert-scale responses (e.g., 1-7, Strongly Disagree to Strongly Agree).
+We treated these strategy variables as ordinal predictors.
+While R's implementation of ordinal regression allows for non-linear relationships (testing for `k-1` curves, where `k` is the number of response levels), we found that the linear effects provided the best balance of interpretability and predictive accuracy.

+To isolate the effect of each strategy, we accounted for several potential confounding variables: organizational size, industry, months of individual AI experience, and the presence of other adoption strategies.

+The model output provides posterior distributions for the regression coefficients of each strategy.
+These distributions represent the range of plausible values for the effect of a strategy's presence on the percentage of team work supported by AI, _holding all other variables constant_.